 Increases Muscle Size

 While exercising, especially weightlifting, taking supplements containing BCAAs can help athletes increase the size of their muscles.
-BCAAs triggers protein synthesis, which is essential in muscle growth.
+BCAAs trigger protein synthesis, which is essential in muscle growth.

-Research suggests that muscle is designed to burn BCAAs for energy during intense exercise, so it is important to use supplements with BCAAs to replace the energy used during workouts.
+Research suggests that muscle is designed to burn BCAAs for energy during intense exercise, so it is essential to use supplements with BCAAs to replace the energy used during workouts.

-In addition to helping build muscle, BCAAs may also help prevent muscle loss when athletes need to take time off training because of an injury or needing to give their body a break.
+In addition to helping build muscle, BCAAs may help prevent muscle loss when athletes need to take time off training because of an injury or to give their body a break.

-BCAAs trigger protein synthesis even when you are not working out, so by preserving your lean muscle mass, they help to maintain metabolism levels and prevent fat gain during times of inactivity.
+BCAAs trigger protein synthesis even when you are not working out, so by preserving your lean muscle mass; they help maintain metabolism levels and prevent fat gain during inactivity.

 Promotes the Burning of Fat

-Studies have shown that people who have a higher BCAA intake in their diets have less body fat, more lean muscle and better body composition that those with lower BCAAs in their diet.
+Studies have shown that people with a higher BCAA intake in their diets have less body fat, lean muscle, and better body composition than those with lower BCAAs.